cds-hooks/docs/docs/best-practices.md

 CDS Services should never store, share, or log JWTs to minimize the risk of theft and replay attacks.
 Information within the JWT (for instance, `iss`, `tenant`, `jti`) can be logged safely and is especially useful for analytics.

 If a CDS Service deems a JWT to be invalid for any reason, it should not leak the details of why the JWT failed validation back to the caller.
 If the caller were a malicious threat actor, leaking detailed information as to what was invalid may give the threat actor guidance on how to shape future attacks.
-Instead, responding to the request with a HTTP 401 Unauthorized response status code without any additional information is sufficient.
+Instead, responding to the request with a HTTP 401 Unauthorized response status code without any additional information is recommended.

 #### FHIR Access